-2.4 Furthermore, para.
-4.4 of SSR-2/1 (Rev. 1) [1] states:

-"Acceptable limits for purposes of radiation protection associated with the relevant categories of plant states shall be established, consistent with the regulatory requirements."

-- 2.5 Further requirements on criteria and objectives relating to radiological consequences of different plant states considered in the design, including accident conditions, are also established in SSR-2/1 (Rev. 1) [1], namely: - "Criteria shall be assigned to each plant state, such that frequently occurring plant states shall have no, or only minor, radiological consequences and plant states that could give rise to serious consequences shall have a very low frequency of occurrence" (para.
+- 2.4 Furthermore, para.
+4.4 of SSR-2/1 (Rev. 1) [1] states that (footnote omitted) "Acceptable limits for purposes of radiation protection associated with the relevant categories of plant states shall be established, consistent with the regulatory requirements." - 2.5 Further requirements on criteria and objectives relating to radiological consequences of different plant states considered in the design, including accident conditions, are also established in SSR-2/1 (Rev. 1) [1] as follows: - "Criteria shall be assigned to each plant state, such that frequently occurring plant states shall have no, or only minor, radiological consequences and plant states that could give rise to serious consequences shall have a very low frequency of occurrence" (para.
 5.2 of SSR-2/1 (Rev. 1) [1]). - "A primary objective shall be to manage all design basis accidents so that they have no, or only minor, radiological consequences, on or off the site, and do not necessitate any off-site protective actions" (para.
 5.25 of SSR-2/1 (Rev. 1) [1] in relation to design basis accidents). - "The design shall be such that the possibility of conditions arising that could lead to an early radioactive release or a large radioactive release is 'practically eliminated'" (para.
 5.31 of SSR-2/1 (Rev. 1) [1] in relation to design extension conditions). - "The design shall be such that for design extension conditions, protective actions that are limited in terms of lengths of time and areas of application shall be sufficient for the protection of the public, and sufficient time shall be available to take such measures" (para.
-5.31A of SSR-2/1 (Rev. 1) [1] in relation to design extension conditions).

-- 2.6 As indicated in para.
-2.10 of SSR-2/1(Rev. 1) [1]: - "...Measures are required to be taken to ensure that the radiological consequences of an accident would be mitigated.
-Such measures include the provision of safety features and safety systems, the establishment of accident management procedures by the operating organization and, possibly, the establishment of off-site protective actions by the appropriate authorities, supported as necessary by the operating organization, to mitigate exposures if an accident occurs." - 2.7 In accordance with para.
-2.13 of SSR-2/1 (Rev. 1) [1]: - "...The safety objective in the case of a severe accident is that only protective actions that are limited in terms of lengths of time and areas of application would be necessary and that off-site contamination is avoided or minimized". - 2.8 Harmful radiological consequences to the public can arise only from the occurrence of uncontrolled accidents.
-Recommendations on radiation protection in the design of nuclear power plants are provided in IAEA Safety Standards Series No. NS-G-1.13, Radiation Protection Aspects of Design for Nuclear Power Plants [13], and recommendations for protection of the public and the environment are provided in IAEA Safety Standards Series No. GSG-8, Radiation Protection of the Public and the Environment [14].
+5.31A of SSR-2/1 (Rev. 1) [1] in relation to design extension conditions). - 2.6 As indicated in para.
+Paragraph 2.10 of SSR-2/1 (Rev. 1) [1]: states: - "...Measures are required to be taken to ensure that the radiological consequences of an accident would be mitigated.
+Such measures include the provision of safety features and safety systems, the establishment of accident management procedures by the operating organization and, possibly, the establishment of off-site protective actions by the appropriate authorities, supported as necessary by the operating organization, to mitigate exposures if an accident occurs." - 2.7 As stated in para.
+2.13 of SSR-2/1 (Rev. 1) [1], "...The safety objective in the case of a severe accident is that only protective actions that are limited in terms of lengths of time and areas of application would be necessary and that off-site contamination would be avoided or minimized." - 2.8 Harmful radiological consequences to the public can arise only from the occurrence of uncontrolled accidents.
+Therefore, the recommendations in this Safety Guide are devoted to focused on the implementation and assessment of the concept of defence in depth and to the complementary need to demonstrate the practical elimination of plant event sequences that could lead to an early radioactive release or a large radioactive release.

-5 The establishment of off-site protective actions belongs to level 5 of defence in depth and is outside of the scope of this Safety Guide.
+&lt;sup>5 The establishment of off-site protective actions belongs to the fifth level of defence in depth and is outside the scope of this Safety Guide.
 Requirements regarding such arrangements are established in IAEA Safety Standards Series No. GSR Part 7, Preparedness and Response for a Nuclear or Radiological Emergency [12].